tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

 FROM''' TestRowCompression;
 ```

-I&#8217;ll alter the table to use page compression and check the size.
+I'll alter the table to use page compression and check the size.

 sql
 ALTER TABLE dbo.TestPageCompression REBUILD